aces/Loris-MRI/docs/scripts_md/DTI.md

   - $subjID    : candidate ID stored in dataset's basename
   - $visit     : visit label stored in dataset's basename
   - $protocol  : DTIPrep XML protocol to use (or used) to run DTIPrep
-  - $runDTIPrep: boolean:
+  - $runDTIPrep: if set, will run DTIPrep and create the output dir.

-                  if 1, DTIPrep will be run and create the output folders if undef, DTIPrep already run and folder already exists
+Note: If $runDTIPrep is not set, then DTIPrep was already run and the output folder already exists.

 RETURNS: candidate/visit/protocol folder that will store DTIPrep outputs.